 Timber and timber veneers

 Timber is stronger than ever when it comes to finishes.
 But, this year bathroom timber veneers will come with a twist in that you will see refined, crafted and engineered options.
+This gives you many choices from which to pick your favorite style.

-While metallic finishes in gold, rose gold, copper, pewter, and brass were popular in 2014-15, in 2016 we see a new addition-Rust.
+While metallic finishes in gold, rose gold, copper, pewter, and brass were popular in 2014-15.
+In 2016, we see a new addition – rust.

 The metallic rust colored look will be seen not only on hardware and plumbing fittings but also on wallpapers, paints, and tiles for creating a rustic down to earth look.
+This stylish patina only grows more refined with time.

 This is one of the highly popular bathroom decorating ideas which can be as low key or high end as you like.
 This means you could incorporate a simple lily on the windowsill or go for an entire wall of succulents featuring one large glass panel.
+A living wall in your bathroom can bring the lavish experience of a hotel right to your home.

 Blue is still a popular color for tiles